timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

 ## Create the websocket connection
 When you connect to the Twelve Data API through a websocket, you create a persistent connection between your computer and the websocket server.
-This persistent connection can then be used to receive data as long as you or the server doesn't terminate the connection.
+This persistent connection can then be used to receive data for as long as the connection is maintained.

 <procedure>